rx-angular/import-graph-visualizer/README.md

 npm install
 ```

-Then pick a project for testing and generate it's dependencies using the CLI:
+Then pick a project for testing and generate its dependencies using the CLI:

 ```sh
 npm run cli -- --entry-points path/to/entry/module --ts-config path/to/tsconfig/file